Classic Faithful 32x (Jappa and PA) Texturing Rules and Guidelines

 Picture 22: A texture that directly references another.
 Note the identical plank background on the crafting table.

-These are less specific ways to improve your textures, and unlike rules are more subject to interpretation.
+These are less specific ways to improve your textures, and unlike rules can be subject to interpretation.

 - Mob faces can be difficult to interpret.
 If making eyes, try to blend the corner of the eye into the next color over using an added color.
 This can be seen on a number of mob textures, as Vattic employed this method a lot.
 Try to upscale other features unless you cannot make it work (or it creates your new sleep paralysis demon), in which case leaving it the same as default is fine (a "mixel" face).